In Washington DC, solicitation for prostitution is defined as:

 3) Another to engage in acts including, but not limited to, remaining or wandering about a public place.

 1) A sexual act or contact with another person;

 2) In return for giving or receiving a fee.

 It is both illegal and chargeable in the District to solicit for sex or to offer sex for money.

 Generally the District MPD engages in elaborate sting operations to fight both against the solicitors of sex and those who offer it.
 As the sting operations are quick moving, often times, individuals are charged who most likely have not met the elements of the offense.

-During these stings, female officers act as decoys, engage men and as soon as an offer for sex and agreement on money exchange has been made — alert the arrest team to move in for an arrest.
+During these stings, female officers act as decoys, engage men and as soon as an offer for sex or an agreement on money exchange has been made — alert the arrest team to move in to effectuate arrest.

 A second offense carries penalties of up to 180 days in jail and/or a fine of up to $1,000.
 A third and every subsequent offense carry penalties of up to two years in prison and a fine of up to $4,000.

-Thus such cases necessitate particular knowledge of the underlying statutory schemes as well as the particular way there are enforce by the MPD.
+Thus such cases necessitate thorough knowledge of the underlying statutory schemes and relevant caselaw and defense as well as the enforcement operation by the MPD.

 Our experienced Washington DC Solicitation Lawyers/DC prostitution lawyers are well adverse with the intricacy of the related law and the implementation through the undercover operations.